helfer/apollo-link-serialize/README.md

     },
 });
 ```

+We are considering deprecating `serializationKey` and supporting only `@serialize` in future versions of this package.

 Requests without a serialization key are executed in parallel.
 Similarly, requests with differing keys are executed in parallel with one another.